New Super Mario Bros. U

-is a 2012 platform game developed and published by Nintendo as a launch title for the Wii U. The game is a sequel to New Super Mario Bros.
+is a 2012 platform game developed and published by Nintendo as a launch title for the Wii U. A sequel to New Super Mario Bros.
 Wii and the fourth and final entry in the New Super Mario Bros. series, following New Super Mario Bros.
-2. In the game, the player plays as Mario on his way to rescue Princess Peach and her castle from Bowser.
-It is also the first entry in the Super Mario series to feature high-definition graphics; the game retains the cooperative multiplayer gameplay from its prior entry.
+2, it is the first Super Mario game to feature high-definition graphics.
+The plot follows Mario on his way to rescue Princess Peach and her castle from Bowser.
+The game retains the cooperative multiplayer mode from its prior entry.

-The development started after the release of New Super Mario Bros.
-Wii and was revealed at E3 2011.
+Development of New Super Mario Bros.
+U started after the release of New Super Mario Bros.
+Wii, and the game was revealed at E3 2011.
 Takashi Tezuka explained that he created the game to take advantage of the Wii U, introducing the Boost mode and Miiverse integration.

-The game received generally positive reviews from critics who praised its gameplay, and graphics, but it was criticized for its flat, uninteresting atmosphere.
-The game became the third best-selling Wii U game, and received an expansion pack named New Super Luigi U as part of the "Year of Luigi" campaign, and a Nintendo Switch port named New Super Mario Bros.
-U Deluxe was released on January 11, 2019 worldwide, followed by a release for China on December 10, 2019.
-As of March 2025, the game has sold over 24 million copies.
+The game received generally positive reviews from critics who praised its gameplay, graphics, and additions; but it was criticized for its unoriginality compared to prior titles and for having what some perceived as an uninteresting atmosphere.
+The game became the third best-selling Wii U game, and received an expansion pack named New Super Luigi U as part of the "Year of Luigi" campaign.
+A Nintendo Switch port named New Super Mario Bros.
+U Deluxe was released worldwide on January 11, 2019, followed by a release for China on December 10, 2019.
+As of March 2025, both versions combined have sold over 24 million copies.